shradhaebi/ensembl-static/fungi/species/Schizosaccharomyces_pombe_other.md

-### [Other Data]{style="font-family:luxi sans,helvetica,arial,geneva,sans-serif"}
+### Other Data

-[The ESTs was downloaded from dbEST and aligned to the genome using exonerate.]{style="font-family:luxi sans,helvetica,arial,geneva,sans-serif"}
+The ESTs were downloaded from dbEST and aligned to the genome using exonerate.